Skip to content

 • Payroll integrations and data transfer: API connections to HRIS platforms, accounting software, benefits providers, and general ledger systems.
 Data flows between systems automatically, which prevents duplicate entry and reduces reconciliation errors.

-• Custom reporting and analytics: On-demand and scheduled reports that cover payroll costs by department, location, or employee group.
+• Custom reporting and analytics: On-demand and scheduled reports covering payroll costs by department, location, or employee group.
 Real-time dashboards display labor cost trends and flag anomalies for review.

 • Automated error detection and payroll validation: Pre-payroll checks that compare the current cycle against prior periods, flag outlier figures, and identify missing data before funds are released.
 Many systems allow employees to verify their own pay before the run is final.